Kabir Kouh Protected Area

 The area is mostly mountainous with steep slopes, a rocky base and shallow soil.
 Water stream are prevalent in the area.

 Geology

 Kabir Kou Protected Area is located in the Zagros Mountains.
 Its lithology is generally composed of sedimentary rocks and this has played an important role in the emergence and evolution of vegetation and the biodiversity of the region and the formation of wildlife habitats.
 The geological units and existing deposits, due to lateral pressures on both sides of the northeastern and southwest, have become folded into a set of anti-knives.
 As a result, there have been numerous dangers and diversions that actually form the mountains and valleys of the area.

 Climate

 The average long-term annual precipitation is 350.4 mm, 99 percent of which comes in the period of December to May.
-Therefore, the driest season is summer.

-For every 1000 m, precipitation increases by 162 mm and the average temperature decreases by 5.8 °C. Based on meteorological data, there are periods of dry and wet in about every five years.
+For every 1000 m, precipitation increases by 162 mm and the average temperature decreases by 5.8 °C.